1975–76 Philadelphia 76ers season

-The 1975–76 NBA season was the 76ers 27th season in the NBA and 13th season in Philadelphia.
+The 1975–76 Philadelphia 76ers season was the 76ers 27th season in the NBA and 13th season in Philadelphia.
 The Philadelphia 76ers posted a 46–36 regular-season record, and returned to the NBA Playoffs for the first time since 1971, ending a string of four consecutive losing seasons.
 The team had acquired forward George McGinnis from the ABA's Indiana Pacers, and also drafted shooting guard Lloyd Free (later changed name to World B. Free).
 The Sixers, however, lost to the Buffalo Braves, two games to one in the first round of the Eastern Conference playoffs.
 This season would also be the last as a player for Billy Cunningham, who suffered an injury early in the season.